ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 **FFT  Setting**

-- Tilt: the extra tilting slope of the FFT
+- `Tilt`: the extra tilting slope of the FFT
-- Speed: the extra decay speed of the FFT
+- `Speed`: the extra decay speed of the FFT

 **Curve Thickness**